seb646/mass-surveillance/README.md

 - [Resources]()

 ## Contribute
 If you'd like to contribute to this project, please fork our GitHub repository and begin development on your own branch.
-To work on the project in a local environment, use the following guide.
+To work on the project in a local environment, input the following commands into your shell terminal.

 ### Install VuePress
 This step assumes that you have the [Node Package Manager](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) (NPM).
 If you do not have NPM, please install it before you proceed.